Leave a legacy.

 Bob believed in the power of philanthropy and giving back whenever he could.

-In this season of giving, Be a Bob.
+In the spirit of giving, Be a Bob.
 Make a donation, volunteer or consider including a charity in your estate plans.

 There wasn’t much that Bob couldn’t do and it was his determination and curiosity that allowed him to develop an impressive array of talents.
 His parents and family immigrated to Canada in 1953, initially living in a small mining community near Salmo BC and then moving to Vancouver.
 He attended BCIT and then completed a Bachelor of Science in Metallurgical Engineering with High Scholastic Honours at the Colorado School of Mines in Golden, Colorado.